ArthurHovanesian/hangman/README.md

 10. - [x] How to pass props through react router <Link> tag?
   -First attempt fix: pass as url params and then use window.location.pathname.
 Probably not the best option but ok for now?

-11. - [ ] When game is over, hovering over keys makes their letters turn black.
+11. - [x] When game is over, hovering over keys makes their letters turn black.
 Also the whole keyboard should just be disabled or something after a loss.
+  -Fix: disabled ability to click after attemptsLeft reaches 0

 12. - [ ] Refreshing page during game shows 'cannot GET' message on blank page.
 Is it possible for refresh to take you back to home page instead?

+13. - [x] Oh my god!
+The flickering 'A' from the title screen persists faintly on my screen.
+Did that damage my computer pixels?!?!
+  - Ok it's gone